Understanding My Eye Prescription

 - DV vs. NV – Your prescription might also contain the abbreviations DV (distance vision) or NV (near vision).
 DV is the portion of your prescription which corrects your ability to see things far away.
 NV means your prescription is for reading only.

 You may be surprised to learn that your left and right eyes can have different prescriptions, but this isn’t uncommon.
-If your eyes are different, your VSP doctor can provide a different prescription for each eye to meet your specific needs.
+If your eyes are different, your VSP network doctor can provide a different prescription for each eye to meet your specific needs.